Close

 Evgenyrychko/Shutterstock.com

 As parents, we all want our kids to grow up happy, healthy, and well-adjusted.
 One of the most debated topics among parents and experts when it comes to child development is the impact of TV on our kids.
-But is TV really bad for children?
+But is television viewing really bad for children?
 Or are the myths overshadowing the facts?

 At its core, TV is not inherently bad for kids.
-The content and the amount of time spent watching TV are the key factors that determine its impact on child development.
+The content and the amount of screen time spent watching TV are the key factors that determine its impact on child development.

 Studies show that educational programs such as Sesame Street and Dora the Explorer can help children learn new words, improve their cognitive and social skills, and increase their creativity.